 Tracks all your active choices during the day and shows how they help you stay healthy.
 Strong scientific evidence exists on the numerous benefits of physical activity.
 Activity benefits include, e.g. heart health, muscle and bone health, stress reduction and sleep quality.

 The Activity Benefit rewards you by giving you daily, weekly and monthly feedback, because the more regularly you move, the greater the health benefits.
 You can check up on how you're doing either from the Polar Flow app or web service.

-Reminds you to get up and avoid sitting and staying for too long periods – even on those days when you gain enough daily activity.
+Reminds you to get up and avoid sitting and standing still for too long – even on those days when you gain enough daily activity.
 Being inactive has a negative impact on your blood circulation, metabolism and energy expenditure.

-You will receive an Inactivity Alert in your training computer after 55 minutes of being inactive which will remind you to add active breaks to your daily routines.
-If you continue being inactive for more than one hour, you will see an inactivity stamp in the Polar Flow app and web service.
+After 55 minutes of being inactive your device gives you an Inactivity Alert which reminds you to add active breaks to your daily routines.
+If you continue being inactive for more than one hour, you will see an inactivity stamp in your daily activity data.

-You don´t get any Inactivity alerts during night time.
+You won’t get any Inactivity alerts during night time.

 Your training computer automatically tracks the duration of your sleep and shows in the Polar Flow app and web service how restful your sleep has been.